MonoidMusician/blog/sources/mbox.md

 Some email services like Gmailʼs Google Takeout will export your files in a `.mbox` file format.^[`.mbox` stands for “mailbox”, and it is actually a [very ugly format](https://en.wikipedia.org/wiki/Mbox#Mbox_family) under the hood, which is probably why nobody really supports or advertises it.]

 Iʼve looked several times to find decent ways to view these archives, since me and my friends lose access to our G Suite emails after we graduate school.
-(Sigh …)
+(Sigh&nbsp;…)

 [Thunderbird](https://www.thunderbird.net/) is the best software to view `.mbox` files, especially since it is free and open source software!
 [Several](https://documentation.its.umich.edu/mbox-thunderbird) [universities](https://computing.sas.upenn.edu/importingtakeoutthunderbird) [recommend](https://itsupport.umd.edu/itsupport?id=kb_article_view&sysparm_article=KB0011941) [it](https://td.ucmo.edu/TDClient/34/Portal/KB/ArticleDet?ID=353).